-Phosphorus (P) is necessary for all life.
+Phosphorus is necessary for all life.
 Phosphorus is cycled in various forms through soil, water and living organisms.

-An additional animation has been developed for further information on the transformation of P in soil in a grazing system.
+An additional animation has been developed for further information on the soil phosphorus cycle in a grazing system.
+PLEASE NOTE: No audio.